devfinwiz/Fin-Maestro-Web/README.md

 ### (Refer to branch 'docker'.)

-1. Manual: To be able to raise the project with 'docker' you must have the following prerequisites:
+1. Manual: To be able to raise the project you must have the following prerequisites:

     [x] Vite.js (https://vitejs.dev/guide/)